Kenneth Prewitt

-Kenneth Prewitt (born March 16, 1936) an American academic who is the Carnegie Professor of Social Affairs at Columbia University's School of International and Public Affairs, where he is also director of the Scholarly Knowledge Project.
+Kenneth Prewitt (March 16, 1936 – June 5, 2026) was an American academic.
+He was the Carnegie Professor of Social Affairs at Columbia University's School of International and Public Affairs, where he was also director of the Scholarly Knowledge Project.
 He was Director of the United States Census Bureau from 1998 to 2001.

 Biography

 Prewitt was born March 16, 1936, in Alton, Illinois.
 He graduated from Alton High School in 1954 and then attended DePauw University for one year before transferring to Southern Methodist University.
 Prewitt received a B.A. in 1958 from Southern Methodist; a M.A. in 1959 from Washington University in St. Louis, and a 1963 Ph.D. in political science from Stanford University with a thesis "Career patterns and role-orientations: an inquiry into the political behavior of city councilmen" and was a Danforth Fellow at the Harvard Divinity School from 1959 to 1960.

 He was appointed Assistant Professor at the University of Chicago in 1965, rising to the rank of first Associate and then Full Professor.
 From 1998 to 2000 he was the Director of the Census Bureau from 1998 to 2001 and Director of the National Opinion Research Center.
 He has also served as president of the Social Science Research Council, as senior vice president of the Rockefeller Foundation, and as Dean of the Graduate School at the New School University.
 Since 2015, he has been the president of the American Academy of Political and Social Science.

-Prewitt has two children by his first marriage, and is now married to Susan Mullin Vogel, an art historian, museum curator and leader, and filmmaker.
+Prewitt has two children by his first marriage, and was married to Susan Mullin Vogel, an art historian, museum curator and leader, and filmmaker.
+Prewitt died in 2026 at the age of 90.